UnderLogic/toml-serialization/Documentation~/src/serialization/toml-exporter.md

 ## Public Methods

 - `Export()` - Exports the source object to a TOML file with the default file name.
-- `Export(string)` - Exports the source object to a TOML file with the specified file name.
+- `ExportAs(string)` - Exports the source object to a TOML file with the specified file name.

 ## Output Directory